SpenceKonde/DxCore/megaavr/libraries/Comparator/README.md

 ## *Future development*
 *shouldn't LP_MODE/PROFILE and RUNSTBY be properties, and treated like everything else?
 Why **aren't** they?
 I would imagine that wanting to wake on the AC int would be one of the most common uses of that interrupt.
 They certainly **want** to be properties and it would make the library more coherent.
 But it would come at a 4-8 bytes of flash (unsure if per comparator or total) and 1 or 2 bytes of ram per comparator, depending on implementation details.
 Probably wouldn't be popular with people on 212's, but that's a pretty small overhead considering the general level of bloat introduced by classy wrappers around peripherals like Logic, Comparator and Opamp).
-Maybe a new optional argument to start it in low power, low power - run standby, and run standby (corespondingly more options on DxCore of course).
+Maybe a new optional argument to start it in low power, low power - run standby, and run standby (correspondingly more options on DxCore of course).
 Because how often are you going to be changing the mode once you've turned it on?
 That's an odd use case (and in any case, the intuitive solution of calling start with a different argument to change it would behave as expected.
 By passing as the argument the value to be written to the CTRLA register it would have almost no overhead, too. -SK